ivanmaeder/books/agile/art-of-agile-development.md

 Don't finish iterations on Friday (work shouldn't slip into the weekend, and a last-minute rush doesn't work well on a Friday).

+### Estimates

+Not sure if this is from this book: sprints, velocity, etc avoid the situation where:

+- You made an estimate
+- It was too optimistic
+- You're made to suffer because delivery was "late"
+- Next time you add padding
+- Management knows, assumes or catches on that estimates are padded, so they push for estimates to be revised down
+- Instead of having an open and productive conversation about uncertainty, risk, flexible scope, etc, it becomes a negotiation

+☝️ Also, with padding and [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law), it's possible work is delivered later than necessary.
+Also, remember this benefit of iterative development: development can be halted at any time, even before finishing everything in the backlog, once the customer's needs are met.

 ### Releasing

 The point is not to release all the time but enable you to release at any time.